kumahq/kuma-website/docs/docs/0.3.2/documentation/README.md

 Here we are going to be exploring the communication between `kuma-dp` and `kuma-cp`, and the communication between multiple `kuma-dp` to handle our service traffic.

-Every time a data-plane (served by `kuma-dp`) connects to the control-plane Kuma, it initiates a gRPC streaming connection to Kuma (served by `kuma-cp`) in order to retrieve the latest policiy configuration, and send diagnostic information to the control-plane.
+Every time a data-plane (served by `kuma-dp`) connects to the control-plane, it initiates a gRPC streaming connection to Kuma (served by `kuma-cp`) in order to retrieve the latest policiy configuration, and send diagnostic information to the control-plane.

 ::: tip
 The connection between the data-planes and the control-plane is not on the execution path of the service requests, which means that if the data-plane temporarily loses connection to the control-plane the service traffic won't be affected.